f1saw/f1-data/README.md

 # F1-DATA
 <hr>
 Dashboard to Analyze data about Formula 1.
-For a proper presentation we suggest to view [F1 DATA](./F1-ARD.pdf)
+For a proper presentation we suggest to view <a href="https://github.com/f1saw/f1-data/blob/main/F1-ARD.pdf">F1-ARD</a>

 <hr>